valohai/valohai-self-hosted-aws-tf/README.md

 You can then delete all the resources with:
 * Run `terraform destroy -var-file=variables.tfvars`

+## Terraform state

+By default the Terraform state is stored in a DynamoDB table in an S3 bucket.
+This setup is defined in the `backend.tf` and `dynamo.tf` files.
+You will need to update the correct S3 bucket name and the region to the `backend.tf` file.
+Note that AWS IAM user defined in the `variables.tfvars` needs to have the permissions listed in [the Terraform documentation for the S3 backend](https://developer.hashicorp.com/terraform/language/backend/s3#permissions-required).

+If you prefer storing the sate locally you can remove these files.

 ## Development

 Enforce Terraform styling guides with `terraform fmt -recursive`